 When I received this card January 24 2020, it seemed like the perfect graphic to launch this page.

 Yes.
 Cancer absolutely 1000% sucks.
 I read that “you don’t have cancer, until you do.”
 And boy, is that true.
 One minute, you’re living your everyday life, then overnight, the diagnosis forever splits it into Before Cancer and Treatment/Fear of Recurrence Cancer time blocks.
 It changes everything.

-For new visitors, I have stage 3 endometrial cancer.
+For new visitors, I am 59 years old and I have stage 3 endometrial cancer.
 My lymph nodes tested in December were clean, but it’s a grade 3 (aggressive) cancer so now it’s necessary to endure six chemo treatments and 6 weeks of radiation treatments spread out over 6 months.

-It’s probably odd to fold a sub-blog about cancer into a blog about issues with any aging parent, but I wanted a spot to speak openly.
+It’s probably odd to fold a page about cancer into a blog about issues with an aging parent, but I wanted a spot to speak openly.
 To document.
 The thought of running two blogs seems ambitious right now.